kubernetes/kops/README.md

 #### Launching a Kubernetes cluster in AWS

-Check out our tutorial on launching a Kubernetes cluster in [AWS](/docs/aws.md)
+Check out our [tutorial](/docs/aws.md) on launching a Kubernetes cluster in AWS.

 ### Example on AWS